jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 models against their engine size (displacement), and observe a general trend in which bigger engines get lower mileage.
-In this situation we could ask for the best line of the form $y=mx+b$ that captures this relationship and use that to make general conclusions without necessarily having an underlying theory.
+In this situation we could ask for the best line of the form $y=mx+b$ that captures this relationship and then draw empirical conclusions about this data without necessarily having an underlying theory.

 ![MPG vs Displacement ( @irvine )](img/mpg-vs-displacement.png){#fig-mpg-vs-displacement width=50%}